clintonmead/clintonmead.github.io/index.md

 Application support and integration development primarily for [Blackboard](http://www.blackboard.com/learning-management-system/blackboard-learn.aspx) but also [Equella](http://www.equella.com/).
 Variety languages used, including significant amounts of PL/SQL and SQL, but also Java, C++, Perl, Groovy, Python and Shell.
 The infrastructure which I worked on was Solaris Zones and Oracle databases.

+## Education

+Bachelor of Mathematics/Bachelor of Computer Science - University of Wollongong (2003 - 2006)

 ## Github projects:

 Below is a non-complete list of my github projects.
 Currently all of my projects are in Haskell.